-Domestic building insurance (DBI) claims are relatively infrequent compared to the number of project certificates issued each year (just above 1 in 100), with insurers having received 10,694 claims from 775,663 certificates issued since the scheme was introduced in 2002.
+Domestic building insurance (DBI) claims are relatively infrequent compared to the number of project certificates issued each year (around 1 in 100), with insurers having received 11,951 claims from 814,407 certificates issued since the scheme was introduced in 2002.

 Builder insolvency remains by far the most common reason that claims on DBI are made and around half the claims received to date relate to a structural defect.
-The average cost of closed and finalised claims is around \$31,000.
+The average cost of closed and finalised claims is around \$33,000.

 Claim turnaround times are an important indicator of scheme performance.
-Since the scheme began, the average time between receiving a notification and a claim being finalised is 490 days, or just over 16 months.
+Since the scheme began, the average time between receiving a notification and a claim being finalised is 422 days, or just under 14 months.
 However, there can be large variations between insurers.